kavia-common/notes-app-28436-28691/WebFrontendContainer/README-NOTES-APP.md

 - Tokens are stored in localStorage for persistence.
 On logout, token is cleared.
 - Axios interceptors attach Authorization header and handle 401 by redirecting to login.
 - UI is minimal and accessible.
+- Registration flow: after a successful POST /auth/register, the app automatically logs in the user and navigates to /notes.
+Validation errors from the backend are displayed inline.